thinkswan/express-tracking-dashboard/README.md

 View a live demo at: https://express-tracking-dashboard.herokuapp.com/

+To watch the dashboard track visits, open https://express-tracking-dashboard.herokuapp.com/track.gif in a separate tab.
+Each time you refresh this new tab, the dashboard will log a new visit.

 ## How to use

-Instructions to get the app running:

 ```
 git clone git@github.com:thinkswan/express-tracking-dashboard.git